-the holder thereof.
+Phase 4 is a phase subsequent to the handover of the passport booklet to the end user, i.e., the holder thereof.
 The passport booklet is carried along with the holder thereof and used as a means to certify the identity of the holder in various situations, including immigration procedures.

 In Phase 4, no information stored in the TOE is altered or deleted.
-The TOE security function protects the information necessary for immigration procedures against illicit reading, unless the information is read by an authorized terminal.
+The TOE security function protects the information necessary for immigration procedures against illicit reading, unless the information is read by a terminal that can perform the authorized procedures.
 The private key for Active Authentication is only used for the internal processing of the TOE and will never be readout to anywhere other than the TOE.
-The TOE security functions protect the information assets in the TOE against external unauthorized access.
+The TOE security functions protect the information in the TOE against external unauthorized access.